NachoPonisio/further-steps-with-qdrant/tasks/task_2.md

 # Balance the search

 In the previous stage, we have observed the differences between k-NN and the approximate search.
-Let's see how we can impact the search by changing one of the search parameters, `hnsw_ef`, without modifying the index or the underlying embeddings (just yet).
+Let's see how we can impact the search by changing one of the search parameters, `hnsw_ef`, without modifying the index or the underlying embeddings.

 ## Theory